Never worry about downloading, modifying, or uploading CSV files again

 Begin the workflow with an Email Trigger that kicks off the subsequent steps each time a lead list CSV is submitted by a member of the sales team to that workflow’s designated email.

-Step 2: Use CSV Processor to begin cleansing data
+Step 2: Begin cleansing data

-Use the CSV Processor in multiple steps to begin the process of formatting and cleansing the data in four subsequent steps:
+Begin the process of formatting and cleansing the data in four subsequent steps:

 - Create CSV From File - Use this operation to create and store a temporary CSV file that will contain all the data submitted in the initial email attachment.

-- Get Column Count - Use this operation to count the total number of columns in the CSV file (by calculating the total number of columns and rows in the file, the CSV Processor can understand how many filled-in fields should be present in the CSV file, and detect any that are empty).
+- Get Column Count - Use this operation to count the total number of columns in the CSV file (by calculating the total number of columns and rows in the file, the workflow can understand how many filled-in fields should be present in the CSV file, and detect any that are empty).

 - Create CSV - Use this operation to create a “failure CSV” which logs any columns with empty fields.